 Moultan revolted during the confusion which followed the invasion of Timur, and was ruled by an Afghan dynasty named Langa, until the early part of the sixteenth century, when the Arghoons of Sinde gained possession; but were, in their turn, expelled by Prince Kamran, and Moultan was thenceforth attached to Delhi.
 The other provinces which had become independent at the same time (with the exception of the Punjaub, to which Secander Soor maintained his claim), were all in the hands of adherents of the Afghan government.
-The petty states under the Himalaya Mountains, from Cashmere inclusive, to the Bay of Bengal, were independent under sovereigns of their own; there were besides many mountain and forest tribes throughout India whose almost inaccessible retreats had preserved them from subjugation to the Moslem yoke.+
+The petty states under the Himalaya Mountains, from Cash-

-This term was originally applied to the hereditary Hindoo chiefs who had become more or less subject to Moslem rule-it was sometimes extended by the proud invaders to independent princes, like those of Oudipoor and Joudpoor, whom they affected to treat as subordinate to their government; but it hammedan History, vol. iii., p.
+This term was originally applied to the hereditary Hindoo chiefs who had become more or less subject to Moslem rule-it was sometimes extended by the proud invaders to independent princes, like those of Oudipoor and Joudpoor, whom they affected those of Oudipoor and Joudpoor, whom they affected † Elphinstone, vol. ii. pp. 166-251; Price's Moto treat as subordinate to their government; but it hammedan History, vol. iii., p.
 947.